Civil Service Reforms Set To Do Away With Tedious, Obsolete Structure - UrduPoint

 Civil Service Reforms Set To Do Away With Tedious, Obsolete Structure

-The Pakistan Tehreek-i-Insaf government has covered another milestone by bringing about reforms in the half century's old structure of Civil Service with the objectives to transform it into a merit based, depoliticized cadre of professionals
+The Pakistan Tehreek-i-Insaf government has covered another milestone by reforming the decades old structure of the Civil Service with the objectives to transform it into a merit based, depoliticized cadre of professionals

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Feb, 2020 ) :The Pakistan Tehreek-i-Insaf government has covered another milestone by bringing about reforms in the half century's old structure of Civil Service with the objectives to transform it into a merit based, depoliticized cadre of professionals.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Feb, 2020 ) :The Pakistan Tehreek-i-Insaf government has covered another milestone by reforming the decades old structure of the Civil Service with the objectives to transform it into a merit based, depoliticized cadre of professionals.

 The PTI, during its elections campaigns, had pledged bring about wide ranging reforms in the system.
 It had promised to introduce a system of internal accountability to encourage the competent officials and weed out inefficient people.